ed728/scrum-ban/README.md

 Additionally, the team lead should provide updates on any changes to the roadmap, or changes in the task priorities.

 #### Planning
-Usually done before starting a sprint.
-Based on how many people are in the team, there is a finite amount of work that can be completed.
-The amount of work a team can complete, should be based around the computed velocity of the team - the amount of tasks the team completes per sprint on average for example.
+Usually done in advance of starting a sprint.

+Velocity - the amount of tasks the team can complete with a set time frame, often a sprint.
+Smaller stories help make this more accuarate.
+Velocity should be used to fill the sprint with the amount of work the team expects to complete within the sprint time.

+In traditional Scrum, planning is done during a set time every Sprint, however in Scrum-ban it is done on a "planning signal", or whenever it is deemed necessary, thus allowing to be more dynamic/agile.

+When planning, external dependencies and priotities should be taken into account.
+Either during the planning meeting, or ideally in advance, people should get their first task assigned.
+The assignment can be done based on personal interests/goals/expertise or everyone can pick what they like going in a random order.
+Once they are done with their current taks they should grab another task from the Sprint.

+Another suggestion is to plan more in advance and allow for people who complete their tasks to keep grabbing new ones, including the ones from the next Sprint.
+An alternative would be to use the spare time for personal development or as innovation time.

 Pure Scrum does not intend for member specialization, however Scrum-ban allows for this, and I also believe it to be the better option.
-Team members, based on their interests or specialities, can choose their first task based on what they prefer to do next sprint - this can be done in advance if possible.
-If it is not possible to solve any conflicts of interest in advance, then during the planning meeting the team should go in a randomly-generated order and pick tasks.
-Any subsequent tasks should be individually picked upon completion of the first task.

-The actual meerting often can end up being very short, and mainly consist of a short discussion of whether any tasks need re-estimation, and whether everyone feels comfortable with the sprint tasks.
+Playing to the strenghts of the team members and allowing people to have a sense of "ownership" I believe yields much better results.

 "Everyone does everything" should not be artifically enforced by making sure everyone takes different tasks each time.

-Scrum Master should track what team members are mainly doing, and make sure someone shadows this work at the very least.
+Scrum Master should track what team members are mainly doing, and make sure someone at laeast shadows every project.

 A method to improve knowledge sharing within the team may be to define tasks in a vertical manner, thus a task on completion will provide new functionality, and it can be split into sub-tasks which can be shared between team members interested in different aspects of a single feature.
 There should still be one person who owns the overarching task.

+The actual meeting often can end up being very short, and mainly consist of a short discussion of whether any tasks need re-estimation, and whether everyone feels comfortable with the sprint tasks.

 #### Grooming
 Grooming/Refinement is a meeting where the team should estimate the time it takes to perform a task.